Chinmay-ESP/STM_Projects/I2C_TMP102-STM32/Readme.md

 # STM32F4 TMP102 Temperature Sensor Project

 This project demonstrates how to interface the **TMP102 temperature sensor** with an **STM32F4 microcontroller** using the HAL library.
 The system reads temperature data in Celsius and Fahrenheit over I2C, then prints it through UART.
-Additional helper drivers are included for UART printing and I2C device scanning.
+Additional helper drivers are included for UART printing and I2C device scanning (STMCubeIDE).

 ---